suffolklibraries/lgc/content/collections/events/playing-up-04-05.md

     content:
       -
         type: text
-        text: 'A free Arts and Crafts group for young people who need support with building their confidence and/or who have experienced bullying.
-The group is led by an experienced SEMH practitioner and is particularly suited to young people who have additional needs.'
+        text: 'A free adult acting class for anyone who would like to get more involved with drama and expressing themselves.
+Professionally led by theatre directors and actors - come along and let out your inner thespian.'
   -
     type: heading
     attrs: